 - Rodents are dirty animals.
-They leave their feces and urine where they sleep and they often forage in dirty locations such as trash cans and dumpsters.
+They leave their feces and urine where they sleep, and they often forage in messy locations such as trash cans and dumpsters.
 That makes them a mechanical vector for harmful bacteria.
 Exposure to this bacteria can result in stomach illness.
 If rodents create nests in air ducts, harmful particles can become airborne and cause respiratory illness.

 - Rodents leave behind urine as they travel.
 That means they can contaminate your dishes, food, and surfaces with urine just by crawling across them.